An Overview of Peer to Peer Lending License

-- It should have all the essential entrepreneurial, managerial and technological resources to offer the P2P lending services to the participants.
+- It should have all the essential entrepreneurial, managerial and technological resources to offer the Peer to Peer lending services to the participants.

-- It should have the suitable capital structure to run a peer to peer lending platform.
+- It should have a suitable capital structure to run a Peer to Peer Lending platform.

-- The general character of the management of the company should not be detrimental to public interest.
+- The general character of the management of the Company should not be detrimental to the public interest.

-- It has submitted a feasible business plan for running Peer to Peer Lending Portal.
+- It has submitted a feasible business plan to run Peer to Peer Lending portal.

-- If the company is granted the Certificate of Registration, public interest would be served.
+- If the Company is granted the Certificate of Registration, the public interest would be served.

-- Any other such condition as may be notified from time to time by RBI, which ensures that starting or running of such business in India is not detrimental to the public interest.
+- Any other such condition may be notified from time to time by RBI, which ensures that starting or running such a business in India is not detrimental to the public interest.

 For New Companies:

-- If a new company seeking CoR fulfills all the conditions mentioned above, the RBI can grant it in-principle approval to set up a Peer to Peer Lending Platform, upon fulfillment of such other condition as the RBI may deem fit.
+- If a new Company seeks CoR and fulfils all the conditions mentioned above, RBI can grant it in-principle approval to set up a Peer to Peer Lending platform upon fulfilment of such other conditions as the RBI may deem fit.

-- The in-principle approval stands valid for a period of twelve months from the date which it is granted.
+- The in-principle approval stands valid for a period of twelve months from the date which is granted to it.

-- In the period of twelve months, the company shall be required to set-up its technology platform, perform all the legal documentations required and report all the compliances that were required to be made to RBI.
+- In the period of twelve months, the Company shall be required to set up its technology platform, perform all the legal documentation required and report all the compliances that were required to be made to RBI.

-- If the RBI is satisfied that the company is ready for commencing the operations of Peer to Peer Lending, it can grant the Certificate of Registration, subject to fulfillment of such conditions as it may deem fit.
+- If RBI is satisfied that the Company is ready to commence the operations of Peer to Peer Lending, it can grant the Certificate of Registration, subject to fulfilment of such conditions as it may deem fit.

-What is the Scope of Activities of P2P Lending Platforms?
+Scope of Activities of Peer to Peer Lending Platforms

-The P2P Lending companies can undertake the following activities:
+Peer to Peer Lending Companies can undertake the following activities: